TheMarex/prosem/Niklaus/RandomWalk.md

 ## Turing machine models

-For this paper we use the common formal definition of a *turing machine*, which we will extent to have 3 seperate tapes: A read-only reading tape, a work tape that can be read and written abitarially, and a write-only output tape.
+For this paper we use the common formal definition of a *turing machine*, which we will extent to have 3 seperate tapes: A read-only reading tape, a work tape that can be read and written, and a write-only output tape.
 We do this, to be able to ignore any reading operations done on the input, which is important to formalize sub-linear space bounds.
-We also require the reading head to stay only on the non-blank part of the input, to be sure we can not encode any additional information using the input tape.
+We also require the reading head of the input tape to stay only on the non-blank part of the input, which is important to get a bound for the configurations of such a turing machine.

 A *turing machine* is a tuple $M = \left( Q, \Gamma, b, \Sigma, q_0, F, \delta \right)$ with: